stevenchadburrow/MicroTetra887/README.md

 - Two-player "Tetra" through homebrew or Genesis controllers<br>
 - PCB's double as both the console and controllers<br>

-This is a work-in-progress.
-This project will eventually use a PCB and have updated code.

 <table>
   <tr><td><img src="MicroTetra887-Full.jpg"></td><td><img src="MicroTetra887-Enclosures.jpg"></td></tr>
   <tr><td><img src="MicroTetra887-Game1.jpg"></td><td><img src="MicroTetra887-Game2.jpg"></td></tr>